 In 2014, Verne Harnish released an updated version of his classic book Mastering the Rockefeller Habits.
 Thousands of entrepreneurs relied on the book’s simple framework of the three Rockefeller Habits—Priorities, Data and Rhythm—to grow and scale their businesses.
 Twelve years after the original book was released, Verne and his team published Scaling Up: How a Few Companies Make It...and Why the Rest Don't, meant to provide updated examples and new insights on the growth tools so many companies found invaluable for over a decade.
 The practical framework of the Rockefeller Habits 2.0 and the tweaks to the classic One-Page Strategic Plan (download the OPSP template) are welcome updates for long-time fans and provided a platform for new business leaders to discover these growth tools for the first time.

-Patrick Thean, CEO and Co-Founder of Rhythm Systems, was there from the beginning and worked very closely with Verne to create these growth tools.
+Patrick Thean, CEO and Co-Founder of Rhythm Systems was there from the beginning and worked very closely with Verne to create these growth tool.

 Our Rhythm strategy execution software platform was originally built to drive execution of the One-Page Strategic Plan and help companies whose growth has hit a ceiling of complexity that can no longer be managed on a piece of paper, much less one page.
-Rhythm has come a long way since then, and our platform is still the best solution for middle market companies looking to implement the growth tools and ideas outlined in Scaling Up Rockefeller Habits 2.0.
-Rhythm provides the systems and software to act as an entrepreneurial operating system to help you run your business and support your operational planning.
+Rhythm has come a long way since then, and our platform is still the best software solution for middle market companies looking to implement the growth tools and ideas outlined in Scaling Up Rockefeller Habits 2.0.
+Rhythm Scaling UP software provides the system to act as the best entrepreneurial operating system to help you run your business and support your operational planning.

 The Scaling Up book is organized around the 4 Key Decisions that leaders must address: People, Strategy, Execution, and Cash.
 Below, we’ll use this same framework to show how Rhythm gives you the systems and skills you need to scale your business and implement the Scaling Up - Rockefeller Habits 2.0 framework.